irmen/Pyro4/examples/stockquotes/Readme.txt

-This example is the code from the Pyro tutorial where we build a simple stock quote system.
+This example is the OLD code from the Pyro tutorial where a simple stock quote system was built.
+It is based on callbacks instead of iterators.
+For the new version (which is a lot easier) look at the 'stockquotes' example.

 The idea is that we have multiple stock markets producing stock symbol quotes.
 There is an aggregator that combines the quotes from all stock